Quick setup camper trailers that make camping easy

 © Kimberley Kampers

-Fresh from camper innovators Kimberley, the Kube continues their habit of producing high-end trailers that are comfortable, easy to set up and jam-packed with top quality gear.
+Fresh from camper innovators Kimberley, the Kube continues their tradition of producing high-end trailers that are comfortable, easy to set up, and jam-packed with top-quality gear.
 Hard to pigeonhole this one.
 It’s not a teardrop – there’s far more going on inside than just a bed.
 Nor is it a hybrid, because the roof doesn’t pop.
 Calling it a caravan doesn’t quite work either, since the footprint stays camper-trailer compact.
 Really, it sits somewhere in the middle of all three categories on the Venn diagram, and very firmly in the high-quality circle.

 Lightweight yet tough, it’ll happily follow you down rough tracks.
-Add in the mod cons induction cooking, king-sized bed, diesel hot water, heaps of storage, serious lithium grunt and solar to back it up, and you’ve got a package that’s both capable and comfortable.
-Want you and your partner to head off with one of the comfiest and most well appointed campers on the market that takes basically no time to set up?
+Add in the mod cons: induction cooking, a king-sized bed, diesel hot water, heaps of storage, serious lithium grunt and solar to back it up, and you’ve got a package that’s both capable and comfortable.

 Pros